Tornadoes of 2021: October 15–16 (United States and Canada)

 In mid-October, a small outbreak produced several tornadoes in Arkansas, Indiana, Ohio, Pennsylvania, and Quebec, most of them weak.
 The outbreak first produced a few weak tornadoes on October 15, including an EF0 tornado that caused minor damage in Lexington, Indiana.
 More tornadoes touched down on October 16, a majority of which were spawned by a very long-tracked cyclical supercell that formed in southwestern Indiana, and dissipated in western Pennsylvania.
 A brief but damaging EF2 tornado caused heavy damage in New Salem, Ohio.
 A well-built outbuilding structure was destroyed, many trees and power lines were downed, a house sustained roof and exterior wall loss, other structures had roof damage, and debris was scattered throughout the small town.
 A secondary EF0 tornado also touched down outside of town, damaging outbuildings, blowing the roof off of a manufactured home, and injuring one person.
 An EF0 tornado also downed trees and damaged a pavilion in the town of Shippingport, Pennsylvania.
 Farther to the north in Quebec, three EF0 tornadoes near Sainte-Séraphine, Melbourne, and Cowansville caused minor tree and structural damage.
 The weather system also brought forth a cold front, ending a warm spell in the Northeast, as temperatures dropped by around 20 °F (11 °C).
 This allowed New York City to get below 50 F for the first time since late May on October 18, the second latest on record.
 Altogether, 20 tornadoes were confirmed.

-October 21
+October 21 (United States)

 For the second time in a week, a small outbreak of mostly weak tornadoes impacted the Ohio Valley region.
 In Ohio, an EF1 tornado damaged several homes in Wickliffe, including one that sustained considerable damage.
 A high-end EF1 tornado also moved through Jackson Township, heavily damaging a large garage, recreational buildings, trees, and some businesses.
 Another EF1 tornado struck Mecca, causing damage to some homes in a subdivision.
-The strongest tornado of the outbreak produced EF2 damage as it tracked through Buffalo Township in Washington County, Pennsylvania and dissipated near Houston.
+The strongest tornado of the outbreak produced EF2 damage as it tracked through Buffalo Township in Washington County, Pennsylvania, and dissipated near Houston.
 The tornado ripped the roofs off of two homes, one of which sustained partial collapse of some exterior walls.
 Other homes were also damaged, barns and outbuildings were destroyed, and many trees were snapped or uprooted along the path.
 A total of 19 tornadoes were confirmed.